kboy-silvergym/ARKit-Emperor/README.md

 You can draw to the real space!

-This sample code's perfomance is not perfect becase it add new node every time your finger moves.
-The best way for good perfomance is adding node only when you start touch screen and update it's geometry during your finger moving.
-Please reference [Just a line](https://justaline.withgoogle.com/) code.
+This sample code's perfomance is not perfect becase it adds a new node every time your finger moves.
+The best way I know is adding node only when you start touching screen and update it's geometry during moving your finger.
+Please refer the [Just a line](https://justaline.withgoogle.com/) code.

 ## Placing pictures (ARKit 1.0~)